run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/preparations.md

 ## Prepare Installation Artifacts

-### Run:AI Software Files
+### Run:ai Software Files

 SSH into a node with `kubectl` access to the cluster and `Docker` installed.

 === "Connected"
-    Run the following to enable image download from the Run:AI Container Registry on Google cloud:
+    Run the following to enable image download from the Run:ai Container Registry on Google cloud:

     ```
     kubectl create namespace runai-backend